techythakur/Shopping-Cart-System/README.md

      ```
      Enter Product Name: E
      Enter Individual Price: 10
-     Enter Offer Count (or press Enter if no offer): 2
+     Enter Quantity for Offer (or press Enter to skip): 2
-     Enter Offer Price (or press Enter if no offer): 15
+     Enter Offer Price (or press Enter to skip): 15
      Added new Product 'E'.
      ```